 You're off the edge of the map, mate...
 Here there be Monsters!

-The inhabitants of Seraphim Mountain are a tight knit family which currently includes members of 5 species, not including wildlife.
+The inhabitants of Seraphim Mountain are a tight knit family which occupies a mountain playground which serves as a small, not very self sufficient farm.
 The human population are the Roberts Family.
 Will and Tara have been married since 1988.
 Graduating from the University of Tennessee College of Veterinary Medicine in 1994, we began our careers and began to "practice" the art of helping and healing animals.
-We have since then been blessed with nine amazing children.
-But don't blink...
-1 more is on the way!!!
+We have since then been blessed with 11 amazing children.

 The first of these is David Matthias Roberts, who was born in 1996.
 He was born after a whopping 1 hour and 20 minutes in the hospital.
 We have been chasing him ever since.
 People told us that this was fairly incredible, and that subsequent children often arrived more quickly.
 Yeah right...more quickly than 80 minutes in the hospital?